nyuhuyang/pyShinyCell/README.md

-# ShinyCell package
+# pyShinyCell package
-`ShinyCell` is a R package that allows users to create interactive Shiny-based web applications to visualise single-cell data via (i) visualising cell information and/or gene expression on reduced dimensions e.g. UMAP, (ii) visualising the coexpression of two genes on reduced dimensions, (iii)
+`pyShinyCell` is a R + python package that allows users to create interactive Shiny-based web applications to visualise single-cell data via (i) visualising cell information and/or gene expression on reduced dimensions e.g. UMAP, (ii) visualising the coexpression of two genes on reduced dimensions, (iii)